tudocomp/tudocomp/docs/Documentation.md

 the syntax looks like `.templated<T, ActualType>()`.
 Note that this will not automatically make this the default for the template parameter of the class itself, just for the registry and command line tool.

->TODO: Do you mean that it does not mean that this does not cause a default template parameter like <T = ActualType>
+>> *TODO*: Do you mean that it does not mean that this does not cause a default template parameter like <T = ActualType>

 Next, we initialize the encoder in the constructor of the compressor.
 The actual API of a sub algorithm can be arbitrary, with almost no restrictions on the amount of methods